Taken from the desk of a patient who suffered a fatal heart attack while rushing to catch the 5:43 pm train*

 “I am amazed at how many books and vast numbers of publications use the word stress so glibly and entirely without definition.
 I think that what most people call stress actually refers to anxiety or feelings of mental and emotional strain.

-“Type A’s rarely perceive stress and never admit to being stressed.
-Someone properly stated that Type A’s cause stress in others, but rarely personally feel stressed.
+“Type A’s rarely perceive stress or admit to being stressed.
+It’s often stated that Type A’s cause stress in others, but rarely personally feel stressed.

 “However, it is probably true that some factors in what we call stress do contribute to coronary heart disease.”